kameshsampath/zero-to-streamlit/docs/deploy_to_streamlit_cloud.md

-# Deploy Application

-At the end of this module you would have understood,
+# Deploying Your Streamlit App to Streamlit Cloud

+# Deploying Your Streamlit App to Streamlit Cloud

+Congratulations on setting up your project using the Stream Starter Kit!
+In this chapter, we'll take the next exciting step: deploying your bare-bones application to Streamlit Cloud.
+This will be the starting point of your application-building journey.

+Streamlit Cloud is a platform that allows you to easily deploy, manage, and share your Streamlit applications with the world.
+By deploying your app to Streamlit Cloud, you'll be able to access it from anywhere, collaborate with others, and showcase your work to a wider audience.

+In this chapter, we'll cover the following topics:

+- [x] Creating a Streamlit Cloud account
-- [x] Installed Python packages needed for this tutorial
+- [x] Preparing your app for deployment
-- [x] Deloyed the Application to Streamlit cloud
+- [x] Connecting your GitHub repository to Streamlit Cloud
+- [x] Configuring your app settings on Streamlit Cloud
+- [x] Deploying your app and accessing it via a public URL
+- [x] Making updates to your app and watch application refresh automatically in few seconds

+By the end of this chapter, you'll have a live, publicly accessible Streamlit app that serves as a foundation for your application-building exercises.
+You'll be able to share the URL with others, gather feedback, and iterate on your app as you progress through the tutorial.

+Let's dive in and get your app deployed to Streamlit Cloud!

+## Navigate to app folder

-Navgiate to the `$TUTORIAL_HOME` and open the project in VS Code,
+If you are not on `$TUTORIAL_HOME`, naviaget to it and open the project in VS Code,

 ```shell
 cd $TUTORIAL_HOME
 code .
 ```

-## Update packages
+## Update Python packages

 !!!NOTE
-    Making sure we use right package version that will allow us to deploy the application to SiS in the later module.
+    Making sure we use right package version that will allow us to deploy the same application to Snowflake in Streamlit(SiS) in the later module.

 Update the `requirements.txt` to be like,